latifkabir/n3He_Soft/README.md

 * DemoScripts v1.0 [(download)][8] --- Contains demo analysis or other demo scripts necessary for DAQ performance demonstration & testing.
 * ReadRS232 v1.0 [(download)][9] -- GUI for monitoring magnetic field and Temperature on a ncurses window through RS232.
 * Watchdog  Beta [(download)][10]-- Program for 24/7 DAQ status and other critical parameters watchdog.
+* Diagnosis --- The DAQ's healthcare companion Baymax with automated diagnosis and healing capability.
 [Release Notes][11]

 Please read below to know what's inside each category.